Prashant-281/project_mgmt/README.md

      * JWT Authentication
      * React Hook Form + Yup (for form validation)

-📦 Installation - cd in frontend_next directory and run `npx create-next-app@latest my-next-app` to install latest next
+📦 Installation - cd in project_mgmt_frontend directory and run `npm install` to install node modules and dependencies
                 - Axios is required and already configured with a base URL in api.ts.
                 -to install required node modules run `npm install`